Noting things I need to discuss with people

 - [ ] #todo/discuss/matt How would we test _this_?

 Tasks and tags help add context to the note when I write it.
-To lay it out, here is what I know:
+Here is what I know:

 # Viewing discussion tasks